TRB

 • Higher energy levels — dehydration is one of the most common causes of afternoon fatigue

-• Healthier skin — proper hydration supports skin elasticity and can reduce the appearance of wrinkles
+• Healthier skin — proper hydration supports skin elasticity and barrier function

 • Better digestion — water helps break down food and prevents constipation

-• Kidney health — adequate fluid intake helps flush toxins and reduces the risk of kidney stones
+• Kidney health — adequate fluid intake reduces the risk of kidney stones

 • Joint lubrication — water is a key component of synovial fluid that cushions your joints